Master of Arts in Gender, Peace and Security (MGPS)

 - Drug Trafficking: Challenges of Implementing Laws in the Fight against Narcotics in Africa.

 The Course is opened to individuals in Africa and the wider world.
 Targeted personnel working with the following institutions /organizations in Africa and outside the continent are encouraged to apply:

 - International and Regional Organizations (e.g. UN, AU, SADC, ECOWAS).

-- Civil Society Groups in Africa.
+- Civil Society Groups.